ngarcia610/ngarcia610.github.io/content/notes/20230503-terraformvpc.md

 ## Terraform Deployment

 Here you will paste the values you saved earlier into the Git Bash console.

 - export AWS_ACCESS_KEY_ID=``"<access key id>"``
 - export AWS_SECRET_ACCESS_KEY=``"<secret access key>"``

 Best practice is to always format your terraform files.

 - ``terraform fmt``

 Next initialize the backend

 - ``terraform init``

 Next run terraform plan to verify 18 resources will be created:

 - ``terraform plan``

 To create the infrastructure run terraform apply.
 You can either type 'yes' when prompted or automatically accept the results by using the -auto-approve flag.

 - ``terraform apply``

 Once you verified the files have been created by visiting the VPC service in the AWS console, you can delete the resource to avoid billing.

 - ``terraform destroy -auto-approve``

 Congratulations!

-<a href="https://www.udemy.com/course/terraform-hands-on-labs/" target="_blank">If you enjoyed this article please check out the Udemy course from Bryan Krausen and Gabe Maentz: https://www.udemy.com/course/terraform-hands-on-labs/</a>